 These are messages that are exchanged within the transport network(s) to inform about the process of carrying a message down the transport line.
 These responses may inform someone up-line whether the delivery to a given point was successful or not and may contain details about issues that are relevant such as why a delivery was not successful.
 The key nature of these responses is that they do not in any way act on the result of validation or processing of the content of the payload that is being transported.
 These response messages are commonly called “acks” (short for acknowledgements) and in PEPPOL they are part of the transport protocol of the PEPPOL network [PEPPOL_Transp] (e.g. as MDN – Message Disposition Notification – in AS2).

-Message Level Responses

-When a message has reached a given point in the transport line its content may be validated according to agreed specifications that may be both syntactical and semantic.
-The outcome of these validations may be reported to a relevant party up-line, informing him whether the validation was successful or not as well as giving some details.
-An example could be that an invoice message that is received is rejected because it is missing a closing tag (syntax error) or because its amounts don’t add up according to what is specified in the relevant syntax specification.
-A key nature of these messages is that they report on the message content on the basis of the technical specifications that apply.
-PEPPOL provides a specific BIS specification for these kinds of messages [BIS36A].

 Business Level Responses